 Setting the Standard for plain cigarette packaging

 With other forms of advertising closed to them, tobacco companies have invested a fortune in innovative packaging, creating ‘mobile billboards’ that appeal to young people.
-Two-thirds of smokers start before the age of 18, the beginning of an addiction that keeps them smoking into adulthood, where tobacco use kills one in two long-term users.
+Two-thirds of smokers start before the age of 18, the beginning of an addiction which will kill up to 2 in 3 long-term smokers.

 Our evidence shows that removing all branding and design from the packs makes cigarettes less attractive to both adults and children, increasing the prominence of health warnings on packs.

-Plain standardised packaging means all cigarette and hand-rolling tobacco packaging will look the same.
-They will be packaged in a standard shape without branding, design or a logo:
+Plain, standardised packaging means all cigarette and hand-rolling tobacco packaging will look the same.
+They will be packaged in a standard shape without existing marketing and design features:

 - Picture health warnings will remain

 - Brand names will be in standard type face, colour and size

 - The shape and colour of the packs – as well as the design of the actual cigarettes - will be standardised